omoz4real/omoz4real.github.io/_posts/2021-05-21-displaying-and-using-primefaces-bar-chart-from-database.md

 ![PrimeFaces Barchart](https://omoz4real.github.io/img/icons/barchart.png)

-Note: The Primefaces version used in this application is 10.0.0 and the application code for primefaces changes often and it's sometimes different from other versions.
+Note: The Primefaces version used in this application is 10.0.0 and the application code for primefaces sometimes changes.